encryptogroup/UC/README.md

   * You should get some debug output for you to verify the correctness of the computation.

 ##### UC Options
+* If you run the UC as described above you will reach the best size that our implementation can achieve.
+Concretely, the UC is built with our hybrid construction using the 4-way Blocks of Zhao et al. <b>Other options should only be used for experiments!</b>
-* You can add the -version flag with values 2 or 4 to use the 2-way split construction or the 4-way split construction (as default we use the 4-way split construction if the flag isn't set):
+* You can add the -version flag with values 0 (for hybrid), 2 or 4 to use the 2-way split construction or the 4-way split construction (as default we use the hybrid if the flag isn't set):
 ```
 ./UC -version 2 adder_32bit.txt_SHDL.circuit
 ```
+* You can add the -valiant flag if you want to use the original 4-way block of Valiant (in combination with the hybrid or the 4-way version)
+* You can add the -random flag with a numeric value <i>n</i> if you want to run a UC on random circuit of size <i>n</i>.

 * There can be some flags set or removed in src/config.h:
  * **TIME** - measures the time of the UC generation
  * **STATE** - outputs state information while generating the UC
- * **DEBUG_EMBEDDING** - outputs some information that is helpful for debugging the edge-embedding process
+ * **CIRCUIT_DEBUG** - outputs some information that is helpful for debugging the edge-embedding process
  * **DEBUG_GRAPH** - outputs graphiviz files in the graphviz folder
  * **DEBUG_CORRECTNESS** - generates a random input and evaluates the original circuit and the UC with it.
 Afterwards, the results are compared.

 #### Private Function Evaluation

   * Our UC compiler is compatible with ABY that can evaluate the UC generated.
-The code for this will be available soon at the github page of [ABY](https://github.com/encryptogroup/ABY).
+The code for this is available at the Github page of [ABY](https://github.com/encryptogroup/ABY).